The Best Intermediate-Level Freshwater Fish

 Cichlids, whether African or South American, are widely considered one of the most beautiful freshwater fish for aquariums.
 This is because they come in a wide variety of bright colors and patterns.
 However, cichlids usually do best in a species aquarium, where they live with only other cichlids.
 Cichlids may also even fight with each other, which is why it is best to avoid getting similar-looking cichlids for your tank.

 Cichlids need some specialized care as well.
 They prefer a higher PH than most other fish.
 They can also get big depending on what kind you get, so you will need to have a large aquarium to house a sufficient group of cichlids.
 50 to 75 gallons is a good minimum.

-Bichirs will escape any aquarium without a very tight fitting lid.
-They are also carnivores, and predators in the wild.
+Bichirs will escape any aquarium without a very tight-fitting lid.
+They are also carnivores, and they're predators in the wild.
 They will eat any fish they can fit in their mouth.
 For this reason, their tankmates must be carefully selected.
 Large, peaceful fish are the best option.

-Plecos, or Plecostomus, are a type of bottom dweller, algae-eating fish.
+Plecos, or Plecostomus, are a type of bottom-dwelling, algae-eating fish.
 Unfortunately, these fish are often sold to beginners under the guise of being a tank cleaner.
-The truth is that this fish, while they are algae eaters, are very messy.
+The truth is that these fish, while they are algae eaters, are very messy.
 They make a lot of poo in a tank, so they can really increase the bio load.
 More water changes will be required if their poop raises the ammonia to dangerous levels.